SSDP-Dev/flask-cat/README.md

 This page allows us to create new types of actions

 ### admin/index.html
 Landing page for the control panel for all types of users.

+### admin/spending.html
+This template allows us to create new spending.

 ## TODO:
 - PEP8 standards